-Usually this code is not very serious.
+Usually, this code is not very serious.
 You can safely drive your vehicle while you prepare to make repairs.
-If there is a strong fuel odor, however, you should repair your car as quickly as possible.
+However, if there is a strong fuel odor, you should repair your car as quickly as possible.

 How To Diagnose The P0455 Code